-Over the past year we have numerous questions asked on the site but none was asked more then “What stain or prep is needed for my new deck”?
-There seems to be an incorrect opinion among homeworkers that is is okay to stain new wood right away or even before the deck is installed.
+Over the past 10+ years, we have had numerous questions asked on the site, but none was asked more than “What stain or prep is needed for my new deck”?
+There seems to be an opinion among homeowners that it is okay to stain new wood right away or even before the deck is installed.
 This is incorrect for most wood types and stain brands.

-In this article we will cover the required prep and waiting period needed before applying a stain for the first time.
+In this article, we will cover the required prep and the waiting period needed before applying a stain for the first time.

 New Smooth Decking